|ADDRESS:||87 Milky Way|

 The Milky Way Garden is a 7000 sq ft vacant property in the heart of Parkdale.
-For 11 years, 1/3rd of the site has been operated as a newcomer community garden by mostly Tibetan community members who are part of an adult ESL program, facilitated by teacher Tish Carnat at the Parkdale Pubic Library, and supported by Greenest City (GC).
+For 14 years, the site has been operated as a newcomer community garden by mostly Tibetan community members who are part of an adult ESL program, facilitated by teacher Tish Carnat at the Parkdale Pubic Library, and supported by Greenest City (GC).
 The site is a core community asset to newcomers as a site of social connection and as a place where they can grow culturally appropriate food.
 Until recently Milky Way was privately owned.

 In 2016 the former private owners, John Greyson and Stephen Andrews, graciously agreed to sell the property to the Parkdale Neighbourhood Land Trust (PNLT), creating the opportunity for the community to take ownership.
 PNLT and GC successfully raised over $115,000.00 to cover the costs of acquisition and environmental assessments.
 This included $25,500 raised through 188 donations from community members and business owners, as well as a $60,000 contribution from the Echo Foundation and $25,000 from the Metcalf Foundation.
 On June 15th, 2017 PNLT successfully acquired the Milky Way Garden.
 PNLT will preserve Milky Way Garden as a shared urban agriculture pace for Parkdale, and provide a long-term lease to Greenest City, who will operate programming on the site.
 As the first community-owned property of the land trust, this transfer from private ownership to community ownership enables a unique opportunity for the community to come together to shape both the design and programs for this amazing space!
 Download our Milky Way Info Page here.